 Even if the mulch is not very heavy, you will lose mulch due to erosion before you lose precious topsoil.
 You don’t need to use wood chips – there are lots of alternatives to wood mulch.

 For example, you can use any of the following as mulch in your garden:

 For more information on the pros and cons of each, check out my article on mulch vs. compost.

 Water Deeply & Infrequently In The Morning

 The goal is for your tomato plant’s roots to grow strong and move downward, deeper into the soil.
 To encourage this, provide deeper watering at less frequent intervals.

 When you water for a longer time period, the water has a chance to soak deeper into the soil.
-This encourages a plant’s roots to go deeper underground to absorb the water.
+This encourages plant roots to go deeper underground to access more water.

-Providing deeper watering in the early morning also prevents the sun from evaporating the water before it has a chance to soak into the soil and be absorbed by your plants.
+Providing deeper watering in the early morning also prevents the sun from evaporating the water.
+This gives it a chance to soak into the soil, where a plant’s roots can absorb it.

 A larger, more extensive root system means that your tomato plant can draw water from further underground.
 This helps the plant to survive periods of drought or especially hot days.

 Most importantly, it will prevent the plant’s roots from showing above ground, preventing a whole host of other problems for your plant.